 - You must be 18 years or older

 - You cannot be an undischarged bankrupt

-To start investing through the Central Provident Fund Investment Scheme (CPFIS), you must have have more than $20,000 in your Ordinary Account for CPFIS-Ordinary Account; or have more than $40,000 in your Special Account for CPFIS-Special Account
+What is important to note here is that to start investing through the Central Provident Fund Investment Scheme (CPFIS), you must have have more than $20,000 in your Ordinary Account for CPFIS-Ordinary Account; and/or have more than $40,000 in your Special Account for CPFIS-Special Account